NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/bower.md

    * Bower Configuration File – bower.json

+>[!NOTE]
-   Note: The Bower Configuration File item template also adds a .bowerrc file.
+>The Bower Configuration File item template also adds a .bowerrc file.

 1. Open bower.json, and add jquery and bootstrap to the `dependencies` section.
 As an alternative to the manual file editing, the "Manage Bower Packages" UI may be used.
 The resulting bower.json file should look like the example here.
 The versions will change over time, so use the latest stable build version from the drop-down list.